Steed Records

 Arranged by Dean Christopher

 A superb progressive Rock debut for this young singer/songwriter and session guitarist.
-"Saturday Noontime" was credited to an "H. Goldberg", but Hank Shifter has confirmed Jeff Barry as the composer.
+"Saturday Noontime" was credited to "H. Goldberg - S. Crane", but Hank Shifter has confirmed Jeff Barry as the composer and Dean Christopher believes Bobby Bloom was co-writer.

 Sitting In The Park (Alzo Fronte-Ali Noor Uddin)